‘Grace & Frankie’ Season 3 Hits Netflix — See The New Man Standing In Their Way

 — Frankie Bergstein (@suckitaynrand) March 24, 2017

 Peter Gallagher’s addition to the cast adds another strong veteran to the show’s ranks.
-The latest foil on Grace and Frankie has enjoyed recurring roles on multiple shows as of late, including New Girl, Law and Order: SVU and Covert Affairs.
-Peter Gallagher is also well known for movie roles in Mr. Deeds, American Beauty and While You Were Sleeping.
+The latest foil on Grace and Frankie has enjoyed recurring roles on multiple shows as of late, including New Girl, Law and Order: SVU, and Covert Affairs.
+Peter Gallagher is also well known for movie roles in Mr. Deeds, American Beauty, and While You Were Sleeping.

 Grace and Frankie Season 3 began streaming on Netflix on Friday, March 24.
 In the Deadline interview, Marta Kauffman confirmed that Grace and Frankie will return for a fourth season as episodes are already in production.
 No release date has been named for Season 4 episodes of the popular Netflix series.